 Propane use falls into three broad categories: (i) residential applications, (ii) industrial, commercial and agricultural applications and (iii) other retail applications, including motor fuel sales.
-Approximately 84% of the domestic gallons sold by the Partnership in fiscal 1996 were to retail customers and approximately 16% were to wholesale customers.
-Of the retail gallons sold by the Partnership in fiscal 1996, 54% were to residential customers, 27% were to industrial, commercial and agricultural customers, and 19% were to all other retail users.
-Sales to residential customers in fiscal 1996 accounted for 45% of total gallons sold but 67% of the Partnership's gross profit from propane sales.
+Approximately 85.4% of the domestic gallons sold by the Partnership in fiscal 1997 were to retail customers and approximately 14.6% were to wholesale customers.
+Of the retail gallons sold by the Partnership in fiscal 1997, 54% were to residential customers, 34% were to industrial, commercial and agricultural customers, and 12% were to all other retail users.

+Sales to residential customers in fiscal 1997 accounted for 46% of total domestic gallons sold but 67% of the Partnership's gross profit from propane sales.
 Residential sales have a greater profit margin and a more stable customer base than other markets served by the Partnership.
-Industrial, commercial and agricultural sales accounted for 20% of the Partnership's gross profit from propane sales for fiscal year 1996, with all other retail users accounting for 11%.
-Additional volumes sold to wholesale customers contributed the remaining 2% of gross profit from propane sales.
-No single customer accounted for 5% or more of the Partnership's revenues during fiscal year 1996.
+Industrial, commercial and agricultural sales accounted for 22% of the Partnership's gross profit from propane sales for fiscal year 1997, with all other retail users accounting for 9%.
+Additional volumes sold to wholesale customer customer accounted for 5% or more of the Partnership's revenues during fiscal year 1997.

 The propane business is very seasonal with weather conditions significantly affecting demand for propane.
-The Partnership believes that the geographic diversity of its areas of operations helps to minimize its nationwide exposure to regional weather.
-Although overall demand for propane is affected by climate, changes in price and other factors, the Partnership believes its residential and commercial business to be relatively stable due to the following characteristics: (i) residential and commercial demand for propane has been relatively unaffected by general economic conditions due to the largely non-discretionary nature of most propane purchases by the Partnership's customers, (ii) loss of customers to competing energy sources has been low, (iii) the tendency of the Partnership's customers to remain with the Partnership due to the product being delivered pursuant to a regular delivery schedule and to the Partnership's ownership of over 85% of the storage tanks utilized by its customers, and (iv) the historic ability of the Partnership to more than offset customer losses through internal growth of its customer base in existing markets.
-Since home heating usage is the most sensitive to temperature, residential customers account for the greatest usage variation due Variations in the weather in one or more regions in which the Partnership operates, however, can significantly affect the total volumes of propane sold by the Partnership and the margins realized thereon and, sales to residential and agricultural markets.

-8 consequently, the Partnership's results of operations.
-The Partnership believes that sales to the commercial and industrial markets, while affected by economic patterns, are not as sensitive to variations in weather conditions as
+The Partnership believes that the geographic diversity of its operations helps to minimize its nationwide exposure to regional weather.
+Although overall demand for propane is affected by climate, changes in price and other factors, the Partnership believes its residential and commercial business to be relatively stable due to the following characteristics: (i) residential and commercial demand for propane has been relatively unaffected by general economic conditions due to the largely non-discretionary nature of most propane purchases by the Partnership's (iii) the tendency of the Partnership's customers to remain with the Partnership due to the product being delivered pursuant to a regular delivery schedule and to the Partnership's ownership of over 87% of the storage tanks utilized by its customers, and (iv) the historic ability of the Partnership to more than offset customer losses through internal growth of its customer base in existing markets.
+Since home heating usage is the most sensitive to temperature, residential customers account for the greatest usage variation due to weather.
+Variations in the weather in one or more regions in which the Partnership operates, however , can significantly affect the total volumes of propane sold by the Partnership and the margins realized thereon and, consequently, the Partnership's results of operations.
+The Partnership believes that sales to the commercial and industrial markets, while affected by economic patterns, are not as sensitive to variations in weather conditions as sales to residential and agricultural markets.